Martamorningham/Final_Project/README.md

 ##  The problem:
 Should I invest in Amazon (or other stocks)?
-Stock Analysis of Amazon utilizing LTSM (Long Short-Term Memory) We wanted to work with a model that would allow us to make future predictions in the stock market, specifically for Amazon (Ticker: AMZN)
+Stock Analysis of Amazon utilizing LSTM (Long Short Term Memory) We wanted to work with a model that would allow us to make future predictions in the stock market, specifically for Amazon (Ticker: AMZN)
 ##  Data Gathered:
 Using Yahoo Finance's API we are able to pull historical data, and make calls to keep the data up to date on a regular basis.